openvpi/audio-slicer/README.md

 ### db_threshold

-The RMS threshold presented in dB.
+The amplitude threshold presented in dB.
 Areas where all amplitudes are below this threshold will be regarded as silence.
 Increase this value if your audio is noisy.
 Defaults to -40.

 ### min_length